Faishal0786/Project-Real-Estate/README.md

 # Real Estate Website
-Homeverse is fully responsive Real estate website,<br>
-Responsive for all devices, built using HTML, CSS, and JavaScript and Php.
+Homeverse is fully responsive Real estate website, Responsive for all devices, built using HTML, CSS, and JavaScript and Php.